surmon-china/videojs-player/README.md

 ### BREAKING CHANGE ⚠️

-The `vue-video-player` package has now been renamed to `@videojs-player/vue` due to the addition of support for React.
-Also, support for Vue has undergone a Breaking change, with the latest version of the component only supporting Vue3.
+The `vue-video-player` package has now been **renamed** to `@videojs-player/vue` due to the addition of support for React.
+Also, support for Vue has undergone a Breaking change, with the latest version of the component **only supporting Vue3**.

 The last version of the `vue-video-player` package will be released in v6.0, which will just re-export everything from `@videojs-player/vue`, so if you're ready to use the new version of `vue-video-player`, please just improt `@videojs-player/vue`.